Abhisheks2253/Sentiment_Analysis/README.md

 ### Basic data cleaning to remove hashtags, mentions, URL and other unwanted charaters

 ### Used TextBlob module for the sentiment analysis and Matplotlib for basic plotting

+### V2.0 -- Used NLTK Library for text cleaning - normalization, stopwords, stemming, lemmetization
+### The fucntion returns sentiments based on text query and not the twitter username